avncalst/drone_cnn/README.md

 # drone_cnn
-python cnn files for drone obstacles avoidance
+* python cnn files for drone obstacles avoidance.
+* files include training cnn and files for running cnn on rpi